ruuddrummen/react-signal-forms/README.md

 }
 ```

-Add form components such as a submit button:
+Access form context in components such as a submit button with `useForm()`:

 ```tsx
 export const SubmitButton = () => {